 What To Do At A Bar By Yourself

-If you're going alone to a bar, chances are you'll want to have something to keep yourself occupied.
+But, before you get chatting to someone new, chances are you'll want to have something to keep yourself occupied.
 Try to bring stuff that will entertain you if you don’t want to be disturbed, or bring things that could act as potential ice breakers if you feel like being social.

 Just make sure that while you’re exuding that big main character energy of the protagonist at the bar, you have a safe ride home squared away, you don’t leave your drink unattended, and let someone know that you’re headed out alone before you go.
 “Share your location with a friend or family member on your phone, and ask the bartender to put your drink behind the bar if you have to go to the bathroom,” Given suggests.